shadichy/Documentation/docs/configuration/Configuration-through-Command-Line-Parameters.md

 *   `USE_LAUNCHER3`: Forces Launcher3 to be set instead of secondary launcher in build
 *   `SET_SMARTDOCK_DEFAULT`: Set's SmartDock as default launcher when booting into Desktop specific builds (requires a build with SmartDock included by default)
-*   `ENABLE_QUICKSTEP_TASKBAR`: Set quickstep taskbar features to enabled (requires dev-options to be enabled & Launcher3 to also be enabled). options: true,false
+*   `ENABLE_QUICKSTEP_TASKBAR`: Set quickstep taskbar features to enabled (requires dev-options to be enabled & Launcher3 to also be enabled).
+Options: true,false
-*   `FORCE_DESKTOP_ON_EXTERNAL`: Enable desktop mode on external display (required for MultiDisplay Input). options: 0,1
+*   `FORCE_DESKTOP_ON_EXTERNAL`: Enable desktop mode on external display (required for MultiDisplay Input).
+Options: 0,1

 #### Navigation & Input Options: